 - For the Drama/Storytelling critiques, I'm interested to read how the group dynamics worked.

-- This week there is no lab Wed or Thursday.
+- Wednesday's lab will be very short (if at all).
+There is no lab Thursday.
 The time is dedicated for you to work on Final Projects.
-However I will be available to meet with you individually.
+I want to meet with you individually Tuesday or Wednesday to walk through your Final Projects.
 Please contact me today to schedule one-on-one time if you need it.

 - Don't forget about the Multimedia Exercise, which is

 due by Monday, June 15.
 I'll cover exporting for this today.

 - Next week (week 6) is the last week of class!

 next Tuesday (6/16).
 The lab will be devoted to editing